plebbit/roadmap/README.md

 - [ ] Comment edit log
 - [ ] Comment vote log
 - [ ] Remove all typescript any and @ts-ignore
-- [ ] Security
+- [x] Security
-  - [ ] Context isolated desktop only functions to use in the electron client
+  - [x] Context isolated desktop only functions to use in the electron client
 - [ ] Algo for most anonymous padding size for publication encryption
-- [ ] Make createSigner a native function with a `sign()` method to protect privateKey against XSS
+- [x] Make createSigner a native function with a `sign()` method to protect privateKey against XSS
 - [ ] Sort by active
-- [ ] PlebbitOptions.timeout for how long to keep retrying getComment/Subplebbit if it fails (currently doesn't retry at all)
 - [ ] Pass `acceptedChallengeTypes` in Plebbit constructor
-- [ ] Make `updateInterval` and `publishInterval` public APIs
+- [x] Make `updateInterval` and `publishInterval` public APIs
 - [ ] API for `postTitleMinLength`
 - [ ] Comment.archived and subplebbit.settings.archiveTimestampOlderThan, archiveLastReplyTimestampOlderThan
 - [ ] Spec for public gateway providers and public pubsub providers challenges
-- [ ] Retry infinity getComment, getSubplebbit, getPage with a global timeout in plebbitOptions
+- [x] Retry infinity getComment, getSubplebbit, getPage with a global timeout in plebbitOptions
 - [ ] Comment.linkRemoved to remove only the link, like on 4chan

 ## `plebbit-react`